The Christmas Chronicles: Plot

-In December 2018, in Lowell, Massachusetts, widow Claire Pierce struggles to keep her family together around Christmas after her husband, Doug, who was a firefighter, died in a fire.
-Their son Teddy has lost much of his Christmas spirit, while their younger daughter Kate keeps it alive and continues to believe in Santa Claus.
-On Christmas Eve, Claire is called in to the hospital to fill in for a co-worker, leaving Teddy to look after Kate.
-While watching old family Christmas videos, Kate notices an arm appear out of the fireplace and deduces that it was Santa.
-Teddy agrees to help her prove it, on condition that she gives him the video she recorded of him stealing a car earlier that day.
+In December 2018, in Lowell, Massachusetts, widow Claire Pierce struggles to look after her family at Christmas after her firefighter husband Doug died in a fire.
+Their teenage son Teddy has lost much of his Christmas spirit, while their younger daughter Kate keeps it alive and continues to believe in Santa Claus.

+On Christmas Eve, Claire is called in to work at the hospital, leaving Teddy to look after Kate.
+While watching old family Christmas videos, Kate notices an arm appear out of the fireplace and deduces it was Santa.
+Teddy agrees to help her prove it, on condition she give him the video she recorded of him stealing a car earlier that day.

 They set up a tripwire and hidden camera, and fall asleep in the living room.
 After Kate awakens and sees Santa, she and Teddy follow him onto his sleigh to get a closer look.

-Santa rides off with the kids in tow, but he and the reindeer are startled when Kate makes her presence known.
-In the commotion, he loses control of the sleigh, causing it to teleport and crash in Chicago, Illinois after the towline connecting the sleigh to the reindeer snapped off from excessive stress caused by the evasive maneuvers.
+He rides off with the kids in tow, but he and the reindeer are startled when Kate speaks.
+In the commotion, he loses control of the sleigh, causing it to teleport and crash in Chicago, Illinois after the towline connecting the sleigh to the reindeer snaps off from excessive stress caused by the evasive maneuvers.

-On the ground, Santa introduces himself and tells the kids he has to locate his reindeer, hat, and bag of presents, which were lost in the crash, in order to resume deliveries and prevent Christmas spirit from declining.
+On the ground, Santa introduces himself and tells the kids he has to locate his reindeer, hat, and bag of presents, which were lost in the crash.
+This is in order to resume deliveries and prevent Christmas spirit from declining.
 They offer to help him to avoid being permanently on the naughty list.

-After they get no help from a bar, they take a red Dodge Challenger that was stolen by the bartender.
+Getting no help in a bar, they take a red Dodge Challenger that was stolen by the bartender.
 They locate the reindeer, but encounter police seeking the stolen car.
 Kate goes after the reindeer while Teddy and Santa distract the police with a car chase, which culminates in Santa's arrest.

-Teddy reunites with Kate, and together, they find Santa's bag.
-Going inside the bag to find help, Kate is teleported to the North Pole, where she encounters Santa's elves, who agree to help after discovering that she comes from a "long line of true believers."
+Teddy reunites with Kate, and together they find Santa's bag.
+Going inside it to find help, Kate is teleported to the North Pole, where she encounters Santa's elves.
+They agree to help after discovering that she comes from a "long line of true believers."
 Meanwhile, a gang of thugs grab Teddy and the bag, taking them to their hideout.
-There, he is saved by Kate and the elves, who are then made aware of the situation.
+There, he is saved by Kate and the elves.